April 2019 Update:

 There is a lot of information pertaining to the use of the Moon in elections in Dorotheus.
 Below, I summarize the Dorothean principles for using the Moon.
 I particularly highlight the way they differ from typical traditional electional doctrine:

-- It is the Moon and Ascendant that are important in the Dorothean doctrine, but not the lord of the Ascendant.
-The Ascendant is more important by day and the Moon is more important by night.
+- It is the Moon and Ascendant that are important in the Dorothean doctrine, but not necessarily the lord of the Ascendant.
+The sign of the Ascendant is the most important by day and the Moon sign is most important by night, but both are always significant.

 - The type of sign the Moon is in plays a big role in facilitating the action, as does the type of sign of the Ascendant.